pholdensgaard/convexTouchShape/README.md

 - Curiosity Nano Touch Adapter (https://www.microchip.com/developmenttools/ProductDetails/AC80T88A)

 # Required requipment and materials
-- Dual 3D printer (Ultimaker S5 in our case)
+- Dual extrude 3D printer (Ultimaker S5 in our case)
 - Conductive filament (Proto pasta, but other conductive filaments works as well)
 - PLA plastic

+# Required software (free)
+- Microchip Studio
+- Unity
+- Microsoft Visual Studio

+# Provided code in this project
+- Microchip Studio project for retriving touch input from the AVR128DA48
+- Complete unity project to run simulation including scrip to retrieve touch input from the touch surface

+# 3D models for printing
+- Convex shape in a SolidWorks Assembly

 # Get started

+1. Download Microchip Studio and Connect AVR128DA48 using a data USB-A to USB-Micro-b
+2.